turnerjw/boro-pazoon-client/README.md

 # Bob Ross's Paint Zone: Online

-This is the client code for BoRoPaZoOn

 Follow along with a Bob Ross video in your browser with everybody sharing the same canvas 🎨🖌

+This is the client code for BoRoPaZoOn, built in two half days for a hackathon.
+Uses Gatsby, React, and Socket.io